Explore the great variety of museums in Lisbon to create a complete impression of the cultural and historical heritage of Portugal.

 The Jeronimos Monastery is in Belem, a suburb of Lisbon.
 This striking monument of Portuguese architecture’s late Gothic Manuelino style is an important religious center under UNESCO protection.

 Since 2007, the monastery has been on the list of 7 wonders of Portugal.
-This structure consists of many minor elements, each a masterpiece.
+This structure in the list of top museums in Lisbon consists of many minor elements, each a masterpiece.

 The monastery area has fountains and images of the zodiac signs.
-When visiting the monastery, stroll through the picturesque gardens and galleries.
+When visiting the monastery for a tour to Lisbon, stroll through the picturesque gardens and galleries.

 The Jeronimos Monastery includes the church of St. Virgin Mary, chapels, and two-story monastic quarters in the courtyard.